 Your vehicle has a right front passenger's airbag.
 A rear seat is a safer place to secure a forward-facing child restraint.
-See Where to Put the Restraint on page 51.
+See Where to Put the Restraint on page 49.

-In addition, if your vehicle has a passenger airbag status indicator, your vehicle has the passenger sensing system.
+In addition, your vehicle may have the passenger sensing system.
 The passenger sensing system is designed to turn off the right front passenger's frontal airbag when an infant in a rear-facing infant seat or a small child in a forward-facing child restraint or booster seat is detected.
-See Passenger Airbag Status Indicator on page 164 for more information on this including important safety information.
+See Passenger Sensing System on page 73 and Passenger Airbag Status Indicator on page 162 for more information on this including important safety information.